lschneiderbauer/fCWTr/README.md

 <!-- badges: end -->

-The R package fCWTr is a simple wrapper invoking the [fCWT library](https://github.com/fastlib/fCWT), a library implementing a [continuous wavelet transform](https://en.wikipedia.org/wiki/Continuous_wavelet_transform) with a Morlet wavelet, utilizing the power of [fftw](https://www.fftw.org/), a fast fourier transform implementation.
+The R package fCWTr wraps the [fCWT library](https://github.com/fastlib/fCWT), a library implementing a [continuous wavelet transform](https://en.wikipedia.org/wiki/Continuous_wavelet_transform) with a Morlet wavelet, utilizing the power of [fftw](https://www.fftw.org/), a fast fourier transform implementation.
+It provides an R-like functional interface and implements common S3 methods for convenience.

 See the original paper by Arts, L.P.A., van den Broek, E.L.
 The fast continuous wavelet transformation (fCWT) for real-time, high-quality,